SMU Breaks Ground on Cox School Renovation and Expansion

 When Accounting Professor Sorabh Tomar of SMU Cox set out on his research journey about greenhouse gas emissions disclosures by facilities, he expected they would receive direct pressure from outside forces like investors, environmental groups and regulators to reduce emissions levels.
 Instead he found that the facilities, America’s plants and manufacturers, were more concerned with their local peers’ emissions disclosures.
 He found that public disclosure helped industries become more efficient and reduce greenhouse gas emissions.

-The SMU Cox School of Business honored three 2023 Distinguished Alumni and two Outstanding Young Alumni during its annual Alumni […]
+The SMU Cox School of Business honored four alumni at its annual Distinguished Alumni Awards Luncheon on April 5 in […]